Stats from the ASL/KSL era

 PvZZerg +13Protoss +4Protoss +17

 Such strong discrepancies across 200+ games in each matchup on 4-player maps is unlikely to have happened randomly.
 This table begins to reveal how the overall winrate of each matchup is really just an average of a range of varied winrates under specific conditions.
 TvP in general might be slightly Protoss-favored but TvP on a 4 player map with adjacent spawns is strongly Terran-favored.
+If that table began to reveal how circumstance-dependent the power dynamics between the races are, these charts should drive the point home.
+They show how matchup winrates are affected by whether it's a 2-player, 3-player or 4-player map:

-The most notable thing here is just how lopsided TvP on 2-player maps is.
-Out of 116 games in the database, Terran has won 38 and Protoss has won 78.
+TvP winrates by number of spawn locations TvZ winrates by number of spawn locations PvZ winrates by number of spawn locations The most notable thing here is just how lopsided TvP on 2-player maps is.
+Out of 133 games in the database, Terran has won 46 and Protoss has won 87.
 If TvP was never played on 2-player maps, it would be a Terran-favored matchup.
 Terran also fares better with more spawning locations against Zerg, although this is far less pronounced.
 This is consistent with another finding in the data, which was that the bigger the map (by size in tiles), the better for Terran.
 I have not included that figure here because it shows the same as the above but less markedly.
-PvZ, on the other hand, seems hardly to be affected by the number of spawning locations on the map at all.
-I’ll leave it to more accomplished players to explain this difference.
+PvZ seems hardly to be affected by the number of spawning locations on the map.
+There's a slight advantage for Protoss on 3-player maps and for Zerg on 2- and 4-player maps but it's small enough to be random.
+I'll leave it to more accomplished players to explain why this matchup is the least affected.

 2. Maps

-Since most of these maps have been in use for only one or two seasons, it isn’t really possible to glean any statistical insights from them.
+Now let's keep our focus on the maps for a bit before we move on to stats about players.
+No less than 78 different maps have been used in ASL and KSL: 22 2-player maps (603 games), 15 3-player maps (425 games), and 41 4-player maps (1079 games).
+Since most of these maps have been in use for only one or two seasons, it isn't really possible to glean any statistical insights from them.
 However, for the most popular maps which have been played across many seasons, it should be possible to make meaningful comparisons.
 I thought it might be interesting to devise a metric to score these maps according to how balanced they are.
 The following balance ranking of the 13 most played maps was calculated using RMSE (root mean squared error) across the three matchups, with 50.0% as the target value.

 Note: Using RMSE instead of MAE (mean absolute error) means that a strong bias in one matchup is punished more than a moderate bias across all matchups.
 Whether to use one or the other is a question of what one's idea of balance really is.
 I'm using RMSE because I personally think a map that is perfectly balanced in two matchups but has a 75% bias in the third one is less balanced than one that has scores of, say, 57/40/58.